LeonStansfield/tawnyAV/README.md

 - If you havent got rust installed already, install rust by following the instructions at [rustup.rs](https://rustup.rs/)
 - Clone the repository with `git clone https://github.com/LeonStansfield/tawnyAV.git`
 - Run the program with `cargo run --release`
+- See documentation in `docs/docs.md`.

 ## Project Plan
 - Scenes:
      - Create 10 full scenes
-        - Game of life scene
+        - Game of life scene - image_CPU_scene.rs
-     - Make scenes dynamically loaded from resources folder (with names), so users can add their own scenes
 - Improved functionality of the UI:
     - Chose audio input device
-    - Modify and change colour palettes
-    - Save settings to be automatically loaded next time.
+- Default Global settings savable to resources for user modification - this should be loaded on startup into the program
-    - Add warning to UI (warnings will show in the window instead of console, and will not crash the program)
-- Left and Right arrow keys to change scenes as well as numbers

-- Add support to play videos and apply shader effects to videos
+- Add support to play videos and apply shader effects to videos - video_shader_scene.rs?

 ## Known Bugs
  - When pressing f11 for fullscreen, the window goes fullscreen but always on the primary monitor.
 This should be on the monitor the window is currently on.
+ - Fullscreen not functional on Linux